-You can find her regularly on Big Ten Network covering college sports.
-She also serves as a studio show host and the sideline reporter for the Chicago Blackhawks on NBC Sports Chicago.
+You can find her on Big Ten Network covering college sports.

-She’s been featured on Dancing with Chicago Celebrities, and contributes to various local charity events.
+She’s been featured on Dancing with Chicago Celebrities, and contributes to various local charity events regularly.

 Michelle played division-one volleyball at the University of Michigan, where she pursued a degree in Communications and a minor in Spanish.
 She contributed to the advancement of an Elite eight regional final and two Sweet-Sixteen Regional’s in the NCAA tournament.

 She was a three-time Big Ten Distinguished Scholar honoree and was also honored with the Mary Lou Butcher Equality in Journalism award for adamantly pursuing a career in broadcasting as a female.

 BIG TEN NETWORK

 Michelle began her broadcast career with BTN and has stayed on staff as a freelance sports journalist since 2012.
 She covers college football, basketball, hockey, volleyball, soccer, and baseball.

 The Carolina Hurricanes hired Michelle to serve as the sideline reporter and TV show host for every game broadcast.

 She also covered the NBA with the Charlotte Hornets.